visualizeq/jira-discord-webhook/README.md

 The `postman` directory contains a collection with example webhook requests.
 Import `postman/jira-discord-webhook.postman_collection.json` into Postman to manually trigger the server with sample issue, comment, and changelog payloads.

+## Releases

+This project automatically generates release notes using [git-cliff](https://github.com/orhun/git-cliff) whenever changes are pushed to the `main` branch or a tag is created.